evenuxjs/ngx-nighthawk-documentation/README.md

 ngx-nighthawk is a custom Angular library, that includes a few different packages, that the library is built on.

-Check our [Getting started guide](https://nighthawk.evenux.com/quick-start) if it's your first project with Angular Nighthawk Dekit.
+Check our [Getting started guide](https://nighthawk.evenux.com/quick-start) if it's your first project with Angular Nighthawk Devkit.

 ## Supporting